Thomas Frederick Price: Foreign missions

+Foundation of Maryknoll Society

+During the 19th century, many of the European missionaries who ministered to Native American peoples in the United States were trained and sponsored by immigration societies in France, the Austrian Empire and other European nations.
+In 1909, Price began writing in Truth about the need for an American missionary society that would send its recruits to East Asia.
+At the same time, James Anthony Walsh of Boston was developing the same idea in the pages of The Field Afar.
+The next year, Price and Walsh met in Montreal, Quebec, at the 21st International Eucharistic Congress.
+While there, they discussed the creation of a seminary in the United States to train priests and brothers for foreign missions.

-After meeting with the Pope, Price traveled to Lourdes for the first time.
+With the American hierarchy's approval, the two priests traveled to Rome in June 1911 to receive final approval from Pope Pius X for their project.
+After meeting with the pope, Price traveled to the Sanctuary of Our Lady of Lourdes in Lourdes, France, for the first time.
 During his stay at Lourdes, Price had a spiritual experience that he refers to in his diary: he maintained a special devotion to Our Lady of Lourdes and to Bernadette Soubirous until his death.

 Returning to the United States, Price and Walsh began establishing the new seminary and the foreign mission society.
 After a brief stay at Hawthorne, New York, the property was purchased at Ossining, New York, for the site of the new foundation, the Catholic Foreign Mission Society of America (popularly known as Maryknoll).